 All new and replacement meters installed for small customers after 1 December 2017, the date the rule change takes full effect, must be remotely-read advanced meters.
 On average, the rate of meter replacement for faults and maintenance issues stands at approximately five per cent per year, which indicates the minimum rate for the deployment of advanced meters under the new metering rules.
-105
+115

 The new rules also establish a framework for retailers to offer advanced meters to other consumers on an opt-out basis, and a retailer-led rollout of advanced meters to a large proportion of customers is expected in addition to the minimum requirements for new and replacement meters.
 Several retailers have already commenced installing advanced meters in advance of the commencement of the new rules, with a significant number of advanced meters having been installed during 2016.
+While no detailed figures on the speed of advanced meter deployment are available, comments from retailers and distributors indicate a reasonably rapid deployment, particularly after 1 December 2017.

 By removing the need to physically access the meter to read it, advanced meters with remote read capabilities allow for faster transfers as the meter can be read virtually on demand.
 This removes the need to wait to transfer on the next scheduled meter read date and avoids any access issues.
 AEMO data indicates that transfer times in Victoria have improved dramatically in recent years as the mandated rollout of advanced meters took place.
-106
+116